ubidots/ubidots-java/README.rst

 * `Apache Commons - Logging <http://commons.apache.org/proper/commons-logging/>`_, a dependency of Apache HttpClient (no logging is actually used)

 For the latest version of the dependencies, follow the above links.
-To download the latest versions *at the time of writing*, follow the commands below:
+To download the latest versions *at the time of writing*, use the commands below:

 .. code-block:: bash